christinazcode/cornerstone_crew/README.md

 | Offer Competitive Pricing | [Pricing Model](#pricing-model) |
 | Offer extended services including search, booking, calendar event management, etc. | [Agentic Chatbots for Customer Service](#agentic-chatbots-for-customer-service-and-internal-work)|
 ## AI Components
-### Context
-Pre-trained LLMs are trained on general text, primarily publicly available data.
-They don’t have knowledge of your private context that is not publicly available.
-You have the option to retrain them with your private context, which can be time-consuming and expensive.
-They also become outdated quickly once the next versions of the LLMs are released.
-RAG is a great way to incorporate your context into the context window of LLMs by indexing your content into a vector database.
-You can also build an AI agent to call your APIs to get access to your information.

 #### [AI Overview](solution/ai_overview.md)

 ### Pricing Model